 Premiums are consumer-specific and 2019 plans and prices are available to view at www.healthcare.gov or 1-800-318-2596.

 9. Are Essential Health Benefits and other ACA provisions only offered on the exchange?

 - No, since 2014, all new plans sold in the individual and small group market in Ohio will contain the full set of Essential Health Benefits.

-- Other reforms, such as no cost-sharing for preventive services, no annual dollar limit for EHB and charging more or denying coverage for those with pre-existing conditions is required of all individual and small group plans on the regular insurance market.
+- Other reforms, such as no cost-sharing for preventive services, no annual dollar limit for EHB, and charging more or denying coverage for those with pre-existing conditions are required of all individual and small group plans on the regular insurance market.